j-12/image-classification-fulhaus/README.md

 To set up the project easily and to deliver software in ready packages with all the dependencies and their version, we create a Docker image.
 It consists of everything the software needs to run including libraries, system tools, code, and runtime.

 For this, we create a Dockerfile.
 This text file consists of all the commands a user could call on the command link to assemble an image.
-Please refer to 'Dockerfile' to check it out. //add link
+Please refer to <a href="https://github.com/j-12/image-classification-fulhaus/blob/master/Dockerfile">Dockerfile</a> to check it out.

-Next, we build a requirements.txt that has all the information about libraries and their versions that would be required for our project. //add link
+Next, we build a <a href="https://github.com/j-12/image-classification-fulhaus/blob/master/requirements.txt">requirements.txt</a> that has all the information about libraries and their versions that would be required for our project.
    ```sh
    pip freeze > requirements.txt
    ```